SteadBytes/udacity-intro-to-cs/Exercises/symmetric-square/symmetric-square.md

 # Symmetric Square
-A list  is symmetric if the first row is the same as the first column, the second row is the same as the second column etc… Write a function to determine whether a list is symmetric.
+A matrix  is symmetric if the first row is the same as the first column, the second row is the same as the second column etc… Write a function to determine whether a matrix is symmetric.

 ## Example input and output:
 ```